Last Updated on January 7, 2021 by Johannes Kristjansson

 Get a steady pace going and then go for an extended period of time. it’s this aerobic exercise that strengthens your heart and cardiovascular system, which is crucial for the efficient distribution of oxygen throughout the body.

 But it’s important to remember that the safest way to go about this is to gradually build up the distance covered on your bike.
-Don’t arbitrarily double your distance in order to challenge yourself.
+Don’t arbitrarily double your distance to challenge yourself.

 Incremental improvements of 10 – 15% at a time and getting comfortable with this increase before upping it again works just fine in building endurance.